browserengineering/book/book/forms.md

 Exercises
 =========

+*Enter key*: In most browsers, if you hit the "Enter" or "Return" key while inside a text entry, that submits the form that the text entry was in.
+Add this feature to your browser.

 *Check boxes*: Add checkboxes.
 In HTML, checkbox `<input>` elements with the `type` attribute set to `checkbox`.
 The checkbox is checked if it has the `checked` attribute set, and unchecked otherwise.
 Submitting checkboxes in a form is a little tricky, though.
 A checkbox named `foo` only appears in the form encoding if it is checked.
 Its key is its `name` and its value is the empty string.

+*Blurring*: Right now, if you click inside a text entry, and then inside the address bar, two cursors will appear on the screen.
+To fix this, add a `blur` method to each `Tab` which unfocuses anything that is focused, and call it whenever focus leaves that tab.

 *GET forms*: Forms can be submitted via GET requests as well as POST requests.
 In GET requests, the form-encoded data is pasted onto the